 Essen North Rhine-westphalia, Germany Travel Guide

-Staple ingredients include potatoes (often fried, mashed, or in stews), pork, beef, kale (Grünkohl), various types of cabbage, onions, and apples.
+Staple ingredients include potatoes (often fried, mashed, or in stews), pork, beef, kale (Grünkohl), assorted types of cabbage, onions, and apples.
 Spices are typically mild, focusing on salt, pepper, mustard, and sometimes caraway.
 The tastes are generally robust and reassuring.

-Generally served from 7:00 AM to 10:00 AM.
+Generally served from 7:FROM 12 am TO 10:00 AM.

 The main meal for many Germans, typically eaten between 12:00 PM and 2:00 PM.